 Due to the potential health risks recycled plastics can pose, much of the plastic recycled is actually downcycled.
 This means that instead of the plastic becoming another new container, it becomes a different, less useful product.
 After downcycling, plastic is often unfit for another round of recycling, which means it can end up in landfill despite having seen another use as a less useful product.
-Downcycling most often delays the process, with the result that manufacturers still require the same demand for new plastics.
+Downcycling often just delays the process, with the result that manufacturers still require the same demand for new plastics.

 1. Flower vase

-3. Mixing without a spoon
+3. Mixing powdered drinks without a spoon

 If you need to quickly mix up a drink such as a protein shake, sports drink, tea, etc. an old water bottle may be the perfect alternative to a spoon.
 Simply pour in your protein powder, tea leaves, or supplement powder, and shake away (you can also add in those metal shaker spheres to help break up the mix).